On This Page

 Lessons Learned...
 Others the Hard Way

 It is not all high-fives and awards.
-Two decades later, this is what remains memorable:
+Two decades in, here is what stuck:

-- You can't make everyone happy.
-The faster one gets used to this the easier life becomes together with leadership
+- You cannot make everyone happy.
+The sooner you accept that, the easier leadership gets

-- I made attempts, flunked, and came to understand that total respect is better than temporary approval and warm honesty than ambiguous benevolence any time
+- I tried, failed, and learned that total respect beats temporary approval and warm honesty beats vague kindness every time

-- Some days, you're not proud.
-Bad communication and awkward silences are as a result of fear and indecision
+- Some days, you are not proud.
+Bad communication and awkward silences grow from fear and indecision

-- Brand efficacy is more about talent and commitment than any branding campaign or platitude can ever do.
-The more we took care of each other, the more we were successful
+- Brand strength depends more on talent and commitment than any campaign or slogan.
+The more we took care of each other, the better we performed

 - Partners, not vendors.
-The magic is the one which occurs when the clients are sitting shoulder-to-shoulder with us and solving the problems jointly
+The real magic happens when clients sit shoulder-to-shoulder with us, solving problems together

 Beyond Creative - Performance and Culture